People / Graduate Students

-Angela is doctoral student in the Ethnic Studies program and a full-spectrum traditional birth worker.
-Her research begins by interrogating what counts as medicine and medical knowledge and who can practice medicine and healthcare in the U.S. She positions teachings and practices about bodies, environment, and spirit emerging from U.S. third world feminist thought as upstream interventions to structural practices that maintain negative health outcomes in under-resourced communities.
-Angela is a recipient of the Ford Foundation Pre-Doctoral Fellowship and the UC Berkeley School of Public Health Fellowship.
-She is currently a Graduate Student in Residence at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
-She recently completed a Master in Public Health degree (2016) at UC Berkeley's School of Public Health and holds a Master of Arts degree in Ethnic Studies (2013).
+I am a recipient of the Ford Foundation Pre-Doctoral Fellowship and the UC Berkeley School of Public Health Fellowship and am currently a Graduate Student Fellow at the Institute for the Study of Societal Issues and Berkeley Center for Social Medicine.
+I hold a Master of Public Health degree (2016) and a Master of Arts degree in Ethnic Studies (2013).

 Ula Taylor (African American Studies) Charles Briggs (Anthropology)

 Spring 2018.
 "Critical Thinking, Researching, Reading, and Writing through Inter-relational Liberation Movements," Chicano Studies R1B: Reading and Composition

 Summer 2016.
 "Research Writing Through Turtle Island Feminisms," Native American Studies R1B: Reading and Composition.

 Summer 2014.
 "Critical Thinking, Reading, and Writing: Race in the Americas," Native American Studies R1A: Reading and Composition.